aurbac/amplify-react-app/README.md

 amplify publish
 ```

-Use the **Hosting endpoint** to browse inside you React application.
+Use the **Hosting endpoint** to browse inside your React application.

 ## Authentication with Amazon Cognito